ethereum/aleth/doc/usingtesteth.rst

 The main test suites are <TEST_SUITE>: GeneralStateTests, BlockchainTests, TransitionTests, TransactionTests, VMTests

 <TEST_CASE> correspond to a folder name in the tests repo.
-And <TEST_NAME> correspond to the filename in that folder describing a specific test.
+And <TEST_NAME> correspond to the filename in that folder describing a specific test or an absolute path to the test file.

 GeneralStateTests has a single transaction being executed on a given pre state to produce a post state.
 This transaction has arrays <data>, <value>, <gasLimit>.
 So a single test execute transaction with different arguments taken from those arrays to test different conditions on the same pre state.
 To run a transaction from the GeneralStateTests with the specified arguments use: